*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Book of the Month

-The monthly subscription costs $16.98 for one credit per month or $14.99 a month for two credits.
-They also offer an annual membership that works out to $13.99 per month.
+The monthly subscription costs $16.99 for one credit per month.
+They also have plans for two credits per month for $14.99 each (you are charged $29.98 per month) and an annual membership that works out to $13.99 per month/credit.

-However, I got my first month for only $5 and you can, too, when you use this link to sign up.
+However, I got my first month for only $5, and you can, too, when you use this link to sign up.
+In order to get the $5 deal, you have to agree to one additional full-price month.
+After that, you are free to cancel your monthly subscription if you don’t like the service.

 The image shows a young woman with red hair wearing over-ear headphones, gazing upward while shielding her eyes with her hand.
 The background is blurred, suggesting an outdoor or urban setting.